-- □ If possible, we will answer you right away.
-If you call us with a complaint, we may be able to give you an answer on the same phone call. - Most complaints are answered within 30 calendar days.
-If we need more information and the delay is in your best interest or if you ask for more time, we can take up to 14 more calendar days (44 calendar days total) to answer your complaint.
-If we decide to take extra days, we will tell you in writing. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint".
-If you have a "fast complaint," it means we will give you an answer within 24 hours. - □ If we do not agree with some or all of your complaint or don't take responsibility for the problem you are complaining about, we will include our reasons in our response to you.

-Section 9.4 You can also make complaints about quality of care to the Quality Improvement Organization

-When your complaint is about quality of care, you also have two extra options:

-□ You can make your complaint directly to the Quality Improvement Organization.

-The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
-Chapter 2 has contact information.
+• ' nswer on the same phone call. delay is in you ints are answered within 30 calendar days.
+If we need more information and the or best interest or if you ask for more time, we can take up to 14 more calendar and and are days total) to answer your complaint.
+If we decide to take extra days, we will ing. decision" or a king a complaint because we denied your request for a "fast coverage a "fast appeal," we will automatically give you a "fast complaint".
+If you have a nt," it means we will give you an answer within 24 hours. gree with some or all of your complaint or don't take responsibility for the are complaining about, we will include our reasons in our response to you.
+Section 9.4 You can also make complaints about quality of care to the Quality Improvement Organization When your compl aint is about quality of care, you also have two extra options: □You can mak e your complaint directly to the Quality Improvement Organization. experts paid b provement Organization is a group of practicing doctors and other health care by the Federal government to check and improve the care given to Medicare oter 2 has contact information.
+Or □You can make e your complaint to both the Quality Improvement Organization and us at the